-How Chiropractic Can Treat Carpal Tunnel Syndrome
+How Chiropractic Can Help Carpal Tunnel Syndrome

 An increasing number of adults have found their wrists and hands racked by pain so intense that it makes even the simplest tasks more difficult.
 It does not have to be that way, though!

 People suffering from symptoms of carpal tunnel syndrome (CTS) may be able to alleviate CTS symptoms and their underlying cause.

 Chiropractic for carpal tunnel syndrome has been proven through studies to be as effective as typical medical approaches like NSAID drugs and immobilizing braces.
 Those looking for true foundational relief can learn more about treating CTS through chiropractic by reading on.

 The cause of wrist pain in many individuals may likely stem from pressure being exerted on the median nerve, the main nerve that transmits brain signals to the hand and receives sensory information to send back to the brain.

 Pressure and inflammation on the median nerve is often diagnosed as carpal tunnel syndrome, a condition describing how tiny carpal bones that surround the median nerve and the major finger tendons begin to interfere with nerve signals.
 Over time, the median nerve can suffer permanent damage, leading to decreased mobility and chronic pain.

 Around 2.7% of the U.S. population suffers from carpal tunnel syndrome, or an estimated 8.7 million individuals.
 The average age of diagnosed individuals is in the 40-50 range, and women are more likely to develop the condition than men.

 Many medical experts trace CTS conditions back to repetitive stress and strains on the wrist.
 The condition was first noted among telegraph workers in the early 20th century, but assembly line production also caused the condition to rise in workers, especially meat packers.
 Modern computer-dependent jobs have caused CTS incidence to rise even more.